 The right to written terms

-Anyone classed as an employee has the right to a written document summarising the main terms of their employment, if they’re employed for more than 1 month.
+Anyone legally classed as an employee or worker has the right to a written document summarising the main terms of their employment.

-Many people think this is the 'employment contract’ but legally the contract is much broader than this document.
+Many people think this document is the 'employment contract', but legally the contract is much broader than the written terms of their employment.

 Agency workers have the same right to written terms as other workers and employees.

 Find out more about what an employment agency must give its workers